rsgturkey/Workshop2020/README.md

 - H. Melike Dönertaş, European Molecular Biology Laboratory, EBI
 - Ulaş Işıldak, Department of Biological Sciences, METU

+## Before the workshop
+We will use the R environment through **RStudio**, so it is important that you have both R and RStudio installed on your personal computers to follow along the practical examples.
+[Here](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu) is a comprehensive guide for installing both programs under Windows, macOS or GNU/Linux.
+Please contact etka at etka.yapar@gmail.com for possible problems you encounter during installation process before the first session of the workshop.

 ## Course material
-The slides and codes used during the lectures will be made available right before the lectures.
+The slides and/or codes used during the lectures will be made available once edited and structured after the sessions.

 ## Program